WebberZone/crp-taxonomy/readme.txt

 Tested up to: 4.4
 License: GPLv2 or later

-Restrict the related posts by Contextual Related Posts to the same category, tag or custom taxonomy.
+Restrict the related posts by Contextual Related Posts to the same category, tag or custom taxonomy

 == Description ==

-<a href="http://ajaydsouza.com/wordpress/plugins/crp-taxonomy/">Contextual Related Posts</a> allows you to display highly relevant posts on your WordPress blog.

-CRP Taxonomy Tools gives you the option to restrict these related posts to the same category, tag or custom taxonomy of the current post or custom post type.
-The plugin adds checkboxes under General options under the Related Posts options page.
+[CRP Taxonomy Tools](https://webberzone.com/downloads/crp-taxonomy/) is an extension for [Contextual Related Posts](https://webberzone.com/plugins/contextual-related-posts/) that adds another degree of related posts matching by adding the option to restrict these related posts to the same category, tag or custom taxonomy.
+This plugin adds additional checkboxes under General options under the Related Posts page.

+Additionally, you can also disable the contextual matching engine either on posts/pages or on only custom post types.

 Requires Contextual Related Posts v2.0 or higher.

 = Contribute =

-Contextual Related Posts Taxonomy Tools is available on Github at https://github.com/ajaydsouza/crp-taxonomy
+Contextual Related Posts Taxonomy Tools is open for contribution on [Github](https://github.com/ajaydsouza/crp-taxonomy)

 So, if you've got some cool feature that you'd like to implement into the plugin or a bug you've been able to fix, consider forking the project and sending me a pull request.

-== Upgrade Notice ==

-= 1.2.0 =
-* New option to match all taxonomies; bug fixes;

-== Changelog ==

-= 1.2.0 =
-* Features:
-	*  Option to match by all taxonomies - Contributed by [Enchiridion](https://github.com/Enchiridion)

-* Bug fixes:
-	*  Filters not working when only taxonomies are being used - Contributed by [Enchiridion](https://github.com/Enchiridion)

-= 1.1.0 =
-* Features:
-	* Added support for custom taxonomies.
-Very useful if your custom post types have custom taxonomies
-	* Disable contextual matching

-= 1.0.0 =
-* Initial release

 == Installation ==

-= WordPress install =
+= WordPress install (the easy way) =
 1. Navigate to Plugins within your WordPress Admin Area

 2. Click "Add new" and in the search box enter "Contextual Related Posts Taxonomy Tools"